p4 sync

 p4 sync status%40june1st.txt

-Sync a filename containing a Helix Server wildcard by using the ASCII expression of the character’s hexadecimal value.
+Sync a filename containing a Helix Core Server wildcard by using the ASCII expression of the character’s hexadecimal value.
 In this case, the file in the client workspace is [email protected].

 For details, see Limitations on characters in filenames and entities.